Glimesh/api-docs/content/docs/chat/Projects/TypescriptChatbot.md

 }
 ```

 > You don't need any special permission to listen for chat messages.
 Any access token or client ID can listen to any channel.
-Once you complete this tutorial have a look at [listening to every channel at once]().
+Once you complete this tutorial have a look at [listening to every channel at once](/api-docs/docs/chat/projects/sitewidesubscription/).

 Save and run the file.
 It should connect to chat and listen for messages.
 Try sending one!
 It will also send you a heartbeat every 30 seconds.

+> Make sure the file is compiled before you run it!

 ### Handling Incoming Data

 Now that we have messages we need to parse the incoming data and make it check for commands.
 Create the 2 files shown below.

-Responsible for handling all data from Glimesh (not just chatMessages)
+Responsible for handling all data from Glimesh (not just chatMessages) `lib/packet.ts`

-`lib/packet.ts`
-Responsible for scanning messages and running commands.
+Responsible for scanning messages and running commands. `lib/command.ts`
-`lib/command.ts`

 Add the below code to `lib/packet.ts`